-- 10. In the Tabs component details pane, click Add Tab.
+- 11. In the Tabs component details pane, click Add Tab.
 By default, another Details tab is added.
-But since we already have one, let's change this new one to something else. - 11.
+But because we already have one, let's change this new one to something else. - 12.
 Click the second Details tab.
-From the Tab Label drop-down menu, select Custom, and give the tab a new label: Recent Items.
+From the Tab Label dropdown menu, select Custom, and give the tab a new label: Recent Items.